CHEM 102G. Forensic Science 1.0 course credit

 CHEM 350.
 Science Seminar 0.25 course credit

 An introduction to the literature of the physical and biological sciences providing the student with the opportunity to prepare and present oral reports.
-Required of juniors and seniors majoring in chemistry; students enrolled in CHEM 430 must also enroll in CHEM 350.
+Required of juniors and seniors majoring in chemistry; students enrolled in CHEM 430 should also enroll in CHEM 350.

 CHEM 362.
 Advanced Physical Chemistry 1.0 course credit